jrsteele09/go-pubsub/README.md

 ## Features

 - Multiple subscribers can subscribe to a topic and receive messages.
-- Subscribers can specify the number of messages they expect to receive.
 - Supports creating, publishing, and subscribing to multiple topics.
 - Gracefully handles closing of the broker and subscriptions.
-- Error handling for non-existent topics and closed brokers.

 ## Installation